startupbrk/startupbrk.github.io/_posts/2013-08-05-post-with-feature.md

 ---
-layout: post
+layout: post-no-feature
-title: Post and Feature Image
+title: "Welcome to Starupbrk!"
 description: "In my younger and more vulnerable years my father gave me some advice that I’ve been turning over in my mind ever since."
 category: articles
 tags: [intro, beginner, jekyll, tutorial]